 The normal course load during the regular semester is five academic courses, or from 15 to 18 semester hours.
 Physical education activity courses and other one-hour courses may be added above the five academic courses.
-No student will be permitted to enroll for six academic courses or for more than 18 semester hours without recommendation of a counselor and permission of the Dean of the College.
+No student will be permitted to enroll for six academic courses or for more than 18 semester hours without recommendation of a counselor.
 The normal load during each six-week term of the summer session is 6 semester hours.
-The maximum load for a six-week session is 8 semester hours, and the maximum credit that a student may earn during the entire summer session is 14 semester hours.
+The maximum load for a sixweek session is 8 semester hours, and the maximum credit that a student may earn during the entire summer session is 14 semester hours.